Mohamed-G-AlNagar/Read_Corner_Book_Store/README.md

   - Email: mag3789@gmail.com
   - Password: m.A123456789
 - Frontend port should be set to `5173` for proper redirection from payment and email verification processes.
+- DB properties.yml credentials to e modified to your local DB , or you can use commented hosted DB.

 ## Getting Started